IuliiaKonovalova/school_app/README.md

 - Schedule (which leads to the schedule page)
 - Logout (which leads to the logout page)

-If the user is a teacher or receptionist, the menu has the following look:
+If the user is a teacher or a receptionist, the menu has a following look:

 - ![Menu Teacher or Receptionist View](documentation/features/navbar/menu_receptionists.png)